IDT-ITI/360-VSumm/README.md

 ```shell-script
 sh /evaluation/evaluate_exp.sh i 360VSumm top_k max
 ```
-where, "i" must be the one from the part where the analysis results are stored (e.g., it should be 1 if the results are stored in ".../Summaries/360VSumm/exp1"
+where, _i_ must be the one from the directory where the analysis results are stored; i.e., it should be 2 if the results are stored in the ".../Summaries/360VSumm/exp2" directory

 To re-produce the reported results in the upper part of Table 4 of the paper, run the above described process after setting the block size equal to 60.
 To do this, use the [configs.py](https://github.com/IDT-ITI/360-VSumm/blob/main/Video_Summarization/CA-SUM/model/configs.py#L66) script and update "--block_size", accordingly.
 To re-produce the reported results in the lower part of Table 4 of the paper, run the above described process after fixing the sigma parameter in the [run_360VSumm_splits.sh](https://github.com/IDT-ITI/360-VSumm/blob/main/Video_Summarization/CA-SUM/model/run_360VSumm_splits.sh#L7C3-L7C38) shell srcipt equal to 0.7, and setting the block size as needed in [configs.py](https://github.com/IDT-ITI/360-VSumm/blob/main/Video_Summarization/CA-SUM/model/configs.py#L66).